mnielsen/finding_scenius/finding_scenius.md

   to choose work.
 But that feels like more than I can or want to bite off at present.

-  Partially I'm interested in the question as an institutional design problem.

-  I'm left in an uncomfortable position: I have what seem like many interesting observations.
-But I don't have a natural frame to put them in.

-  One possibility would be just to stop, to make the first part of the essay, above, the entirety of the essay, with some re-organization.
-  But I feel like I can do better.

-  Another possibility: just go with something cheap: "Five signs of scenius" or something like that.
-Or maybe "Five signs you haven't found scenius".
-I'm perhaps trying too hard to find a narrative thread, and should instead just tie things up, and let it go.

-**A corollary to the above is to look for communities that are held together by something other than fashion, money, or prestige:**
- Often, they'll be held together by a shared ideal, or something else that is shared.
-It may just be shared awareness of a frontier.

-An example is the case of Camp 4 at Yosemite.
-Climbers at Camp 4 will often make a living by collecting and recycling aluminium cans.
-They'll live off boiled rice and peanut butter.
-They're not doing it for the money.
-And they're not doing it because it's fashionable or prestigious in the wider society.
-Rather, they have a shared ideal of what matters, and they believe so strongly in it that they're willing to live this way, pushing the frontier of climbing.

 **Is there a rich frontier to mine?** Think of painting at the end of the 15th century.
 Painting at the start of the 20th.
 Quantum